ribupb/task-manager-app/README.md

 # Task Manager Application

 A simple Task Manager web application built using Flask, SQLite and Bootstrap.
+This application allows users to register, log in, and manage tasks through Todo, In Progress, and Done stages.

 ## Features